 Gary G. Bennett, Ph.D., is the Bishop-MacDermott Family Professor of Psychology & Neuroscience, Global Health and Medicine.
 He was appointed vice provost for undergraduate education in 2018.
 As vice provost, Dr. Bennett drives Duke’s undergraduate education strategy and leads curricular and co-curricular programs.
 He directs Duke’s Office of Undergraduate Education, which includes 10 offices and their numerous programs (including academic advising and support, nationally competitive scholarships, merit scholar programs, study away, student-faculty engagement and support for first-generation/lower-income students) that enrich Duke’s undergraduate academic experience.
 Dr. Bennett is a member of Duke’s Bass Society of Fellows, a group of professors honored for both their excellent research and commitment to undergraduates.
 He is the founding director of Duke’s undergraduate major in global health, and has served on committees to examine Duke’s undergraduate curriculum and develop the university’s strategic plan.
 His students’ course ratings have repeatedly placed Dr. Bennett in the top 5% of Duke’s undergraduate instructors.

 Prior to joining Duke in 2009, Dr. Bennett served on the faculties of the Harvard School of Public Health and the Dana-Farber Cancer Institute.

 Download high res jpg file (8.12 mb)

 During the semester, Dr. Bennett will have office hours on Wednesdays from 2:00 pm - 4:00 pm.
-To schedule an appointment, please contact Michele Jones below.
+Please email to schedule an appointment.